 - Have trouble controlling your reactions to non-life-threatening events.

-Get the Therapy You Need at Sunrise Veterans
+Get the Therapy You Need at Sunrise Rehabilitation and Recovery

-Millions of veterans experience mental health issues and addiction at some point after they’ve left the service.
-With issues from trauma to joblessness to homelessness, there are many roots underlying mental illness and addiction issues in veterans.
+Millions of Veterans and First Responders experience mental health issues and addiction at some point after they’ve left the service.
+With issues from trauma to joblessness to homelessness, there are many roots underlying mental illness and addiction issues in Veterans.
 No matter where your journey has taken you, there is no reason that you have to live with the negative impact that untreated mental health conditions and addiction can cause.

-At Sunrise Veterans, you can get the care that you need from a team who understands the complexity of experience that military service can have on a person’s mental well-being.
+At Sunrise Rehabilitation and Recovery, you can get the care that you need from a team who understands the complexity of experience that military or emergency service can have on a person’s mental well-being.
 With our range of treatment options, we can build you the most effective recovery plan possible.
 Our team will get you back on track to both mental and physical wellness.
-Visit our admissions page or contact us today to learn more about our therapy for veterans programs, and let us help you to reclaim your health and happiness.
+Visit our admissions page or contact us today to learn more about our therapy for Veterans and First Responders programs, and let us help you to reclaim your health and happiness.